Fourth of July in Washington includes fireworks, military flyovers and protests

 Closed from 3 p.m.
 July 4 until midnight July 5:

-- Eastbound U.S. Route 50 ramps to the George Washington Memorial Parkway and roads in the immediate area of U.S. Marine Corps War Memorial;
+- Eastbound U.S. Route 50 ramps to the George Washington Memorial Parkway and roads in the immediate area of the U.S. Marine Corps War Memorial

 - Southbound GWMP ramp to 14th Street Bridge (9 to 9:45 p.m. as necessary)